bvn-architecture/RevitBatchProcessor/README.md

 Revit addins will be automatically deployed to the Addins folder for each available Revit version [2015-2018]. e.g. %APPDATA%\Autodesk\Revit\Addins\2018

 The BatchRvtGUI project is the GUI that drives the underlying engine (the BatchRvt project).
 Once built, run BatchRvtGUI.exe to start the Revit Batch Processor GUI.

-# Features

-- Batch processing of Revit files (.rvt and .rfa files) using either a specific version of Revit or a version that matches the version of Revit the file was saved in.
-Currently supports processing files in Revit versions 2015 through 2018.
-(Of course the required version of Revit must be installed!)
-- Custom task scripts written in Python (specifically IronPython).
-These scripts of course have full access to the Revit API in addition to some batch processing-related information.
-They can even execute Dynamo scripts with just a small amount of python code!
-(See [Sample Scripts](#sample-scripts))
-- Option to create a new Python task script at the click of a button that contains the minimal amount of code required for the custom task script to operate on an opened Revit file.
-The new task script can then easily be extended to do some useful work.
-- Option for custom pre- and post-processing task scripts.
-Useful if the overall batch processing task requires some additional setup / tear down work to be done.
-- Central file processing options (Create a new local file, Detach from central).
-- Option to process files (of the same Revit version) in the same Revit session, or to process each file in its own Revit session.
-The latter is useful if Revit happens to crash during processing, since this won't block further processing.
-- Automatic Revit dialog / message box handling.
-These, in addition to Revit error messages are handled and logged to the GUI console.
-This makes the batch processor very likely to complete its tasks without any user intervention required!
-- Ability to import and export settings.
-This feature combined with the simple [command-line interface](#command-line-interface) allows for batch processing tasks to be setup to run automatically on a schedule (using the Windows Task Scheduler) without the GUI.

 # Requirements